 Many people don’t realize that their bank may actually be costing them hundreds of dollars a year.
 In fact, a report in 2017 found that the average American pays over $329 dollars in bank fees per year.
 Consider switching to a bank account with no fees, such as Chime.
 Chime has no overdraft fees, no minimum balances, foreign transaction fees, or monthly fees.
 The award-winning mobile banking app also helps you put your savings on autopilot with round-ups on every purchase and the ability to automatically save 10% of every paycheck.
-And as an added bonus, you can get paid up to two days early!
-Who doesn’t love an early payday?
+And as an added bonus, you can get your paycheck up to two days early Who doesn’t love an early payday?

 3. Prioritize purchases that pay you back

 Focus on saving up for important purchases that are an investment in your future.
 For instance, saving for that computer that will help you be more efficient and boost your freelance game, or diligently socking away funds for a down payment on a home are worthy investments.
 Not only will they enhance your life, but they’ll pay dividends in the long run.

 4. Put lifestyle inflation in check

 It happens to the best of us.
 The first thing we do when we get a raise?
 Upgrade our lifestyle to match what we’ve earned.
 It’s called lifestyle inflation, and it’s one of the biggest potential blockers to growing your net worth.
 That’s right.
 Your ability to improve your financial potential has as much to do with how you spend as what you earn.
 You might have earned a generous increase in your paycheck, only to see it get eaten up by say, a new monthly car payment.
 Instead, focus on your future lifestyle — the one that only compounding interest can help you attain, curb your spending and stick to your original budget.
 You’ll thank yourself later.